ruqyahbd/List-all-posts-by-ACT-mod/readme.txt

 == Description ==

-Particularly suitable to all multi-nested categories and multi-authors website, with lots of posts and complex category layout (i.e.: academic papers, newpapers articles, etc), but also for single-user websites (read below).
+Particularly suitable to all multi-nested categories and multi-authors website, with lots of posts and complex category layout (i.e.: academic papers, newpapers articles, etc), as weel as for single-user websites (read below).
 This plugin allows the user to place a shortcode into any page and get rid of a long and nested menu/submenu to show all site's posts (including custom post types assigned to a standard category).
 A selector in the page will allow the reader to select grouping by Category/Author/Title.

 Shortcode's options include: